-This week I've been barraged with emails from readers and friends asking if the U.S. economy or the U.S. dollar are going to collapse.
-I don't know why they've suddenly become concerned (no, I didn't get them on April Fool's Day).
+Frequently, I receive emails from readers and friends asking if the U.S. economy or the U.S. dollar are going to collapse.
+I don't know why they've suddenly become concerned.
 Not one of them sent me a similar email the week of September 17, 2008 when the U.S. economy almost DID collapse.

-If anything, the U.S. economy is poised to have its best year since 2007.
-The stock market finally set new records, housing prices are headed in the right direction, GDP will probably be in the healthy 2-3% growth zone.
-That sounds like a solid recovery to me.
-Maybe all the gloom-and-doomers who make money by selling gold (which is dropping), guns and canned food -- not to mention their own books on how to survive -- are worried because things ARE ACTUALLY GETTING BETTER.
+Things have gotten slower in 2014, but last year the U.S. economy is poised had one of its best years since 2007.
+The stock market set new records, housing prices were headed in the right direction, GDP was be in the healthy 2-3% growth zone.
+Although this year is a little shakier, that's a far cry from a collapse.
+Maybe all the gloom-and-doomers who make money by selling gold (which is dropping), guns and canned food -- not to mention their own books on how to survive -- are worried because things ARE ACTUALLY OK.

 Anyway, here's 10 reasons why the U.S. economy, and the dollar, won't collapse:

 - The U.S. debt, though high, won't cause a collapse.
 Unlike Greece, the U.S. prints its own money.

 - The U.S. could possibly run a much higher debt to GDP ratio than it does now and still not face economic collapse.

 - Obama Added to the Debt to get us out of recession, not send us toward collapse.

 - The U.S. won't Default on Its Debt.